 Comment

+Use this instruction only in conjunction with an applicable “particular rights” instruction, such as Instructions 9.9-9.33, modified as necessary to reflect that the defendant is a federal actor, not a state actor.
+Such an instruction should set forth the additional elements a plaintiff must establish to prove the violation of a particular constitutional right.

+In a multi-plaintiff or multi-defendant case, the trial judge should consider naming each individual specifically in lieu of using the generic term “officers” or “defendants.”
+In Chinaryan, the Ninth Circuit explained that the jury instructions were “confusing” where the instructions stated that “to establish an unreasonable seizure in this case, the plaintiffs must prove by a preponderance of the evidence that the officers”—plural—“used excessive force.”
+Chinaryan v.
+City of Los Angeles, 113 F.4th 888, 905 (9th Cir.
+2024) (emphasis in original).
+The “officers” jury instruction language was confusing because it “required the jury to evaluate the excessiveness of the force used by the officers collectively rather than consider whether any single officer used excessive force.”
+Id.
+In light of Chinaryan, the trial judge may consider using a special verdict to identify the specific findings as to each plaintiff and defendant.

 In 1971, the Supreme Court in Bivens adopted an “implied cause of action theory” that permits a plaintiff to seek damages from federal officers for the unreasonable search and seizure in plaintiff’s home.
 See Bivens v.
 Six Unknown Named Agents of Fed.
 Bureau of Narcotics, 403 U.S. 388 (1971).
 Since then, the Supreme Court has limited the scope of Bivens actions.
 See Egbert v.
 Boule, 596 U.S. 482 (2022).
 Egbert “emphasized that recognizing a cause of action under Bivens is a ‘disfavored judicial activity.’”
 Id. at 491 (quoting Ziglar v.
 Abassi, 582 U.S. 120, 121 (2017)).